 Eating dark chocolate also reduces inflammation, regulates blood pressure and lowers the risk of numerous heart diseases.
+That is due to more cocoa present in it.
 Additionally, its consumption also raises HDL cholesterol levels.
 It also prevents the oxidation of LDL cholesterol.

 While spinach may not be a universal favourite, its health benefits can change your mind.
-Spinach has good amounts of antioxidants, minerals, and vitamins along with being low in calories.
+Spinach has reasonable amounts of antioxidants, minerals, and vitamins.
+In addition, it is low in calories.

-Eating pecans increase antioxidant levels in the blood thereby decreasing oxidized LDL.
-As a result, intake of pecans can prevent many heart diseases; however, since they are high in calories, one should eat them in moderation.
+Eating pecans increase antioxidant levels in the blood, thereby decreasing oxidised LDL.
+As a result, intake of pecans can prevent many heart diseases.
+However, since they are high in calories, one should eat them in moderation.

-Kale is rich in Vitamins A, C, and K, and provides antioxidant content up to 2.7 mmol per 100 grams.
-If possible, include red varieties of kale in your diet as the antioxidant content is higher (4.1 mmol) in them.
+Kale is rich in Vitamins A, C, and K and provides antioxidant content up to 2.7 mmol per 100 grams.
+If possible, include the red varieties of kale in your diet as the antioxidant content is higher (4.1 mmol) in them.